The Master of Sustainable Transportation program features expert UW faculty along with credentialed instructors who work in the field.

 Rocky Piro is the executive director of the Colorado Center for Sustainable Urbanism.
 He serves on the board of directors for the International Urban Planning and the Environment Association and is past chair of the Regional and Intergovernmental Planning Division of the American Planning Association.
 He served as manager of the Community Planning and Development Department in the City and County of Denver, as program manager for the Growth Management Department at the Puget Sound Regional Council in Seattle and as manager of the Intergovernmental Planning Team for King County, Washington.
 He is a member of the American Institute of Certified Planners examination committee that prepares the qualifying exam for planners seeking professional certification.
 Piro is the recipient of the Myer Wolfe Award for Excellence in Planning and was inducted into the College of Fellows of the American Institute of Certified Planners in 2010.
 He received his Ph.D. in urban design and planning from the University of Washington and his master's from the University of Colorado Denver.

-Karen Wolf is an affiliate instructor at the University of Washington.
+Karen Wolf is an affiliate instructor in the Department of Civil & Environmental Engineering.
 She works as a senior policy analyst in the King County Office of Performance, Strategy and Budget.
 Wolf has more than 25 years of experience working on regional land use projects in King County and helping to implement the Washington State Growth Management Act, including serving as project manager for the comprehensive plan and for countrywide planning policies.
 Her interests include efforts to curb sprawl and focus growth in urban areas while preserving environmentally sensitive rural areas and resource lands, the application of social justice in regional planning and advocacy for walkable communities.
 She is an elected member of the American Institute of Certified Planners (AICP) Commission.
 Wolf holds a master's degree in urban planning from the University of Washington.